Microbially Powered Meals: How microbes help make our foods

 Microbes Help Make What You Eat

 Microbes are everywhere, including your food.
-Not only known for food spoilage, some microbes also help preserve and add flavor to foods.
-In a process called fermentation, microbes convert sugars in foods into different compounds, such as alcohols or acids.
+Not only known for food spoilage, but some microbes also help preserve and add flavor to foods.
+In a process called microbial fermentation, microbes convert sugars in foods into different compounds, such as alcohols or acids.

 Bread